I have been reading a lot about these so called energy company scams.

 Let’s start from the beginning; the power plants.
 The power generation companies own the power plants and produce the electricity.
 “What is a power plant?”
 Ok I do not have the time to explain everything.
 I will skip over a couple of things that I assume you know (i.e. what a power plant is).

-Energy Suppliers own the lines that go all over the place along with the meters.
+Utility companies or local distribution companies (LDCs) own the lines that go all over the place along with the meters.
 This is how you get the electricity from the power plants to your home.
-If a tree falls on the power line you call the energy suppliers.
+If a tree falls on the power line you call the utility supplier.

 “So who do I pay?”

 That is a great question.
-If you don’t pay the power generation companies and the energy suppliers than who do you pay?
+If you don’t pay the power generation companies or the utility companies than who do you pay?

-Electricity providers.
-That’s right, you pay the electricity providers.
+You pay the Retail Electric Provider (REP) usually referred to as an electricity provider.
 Why?
 “If the electricity providers don’t own the power lines or the power plants then why do I pay them?”

 “Why do I pay more than the electricity providers do?”